 PLANS to re-vitalise ITV over the next five years could result in the merger of the newsroom serving much of the Scottish Borders with its counterpart in the north-east of England.

 Were it to go ahead, the move – set out yesterday by ITV’s executive chair, Michael Grade – would be part of an overall reduction of the station’s 17 local newsrooms into nine.

 That would mean a merging of the Border and Tyne Tees newsrooms.
 But any change would first require the approval of broadcasting regulators, Ofcom.

-Trade unions, NUJ and BECTU, both condemned the newsroom reduction plans, as it did local MP, David Mundell.
+Trade unions, NUJ and BECTU, both objected to the newsroom reduction plans, as it did local MP, David Mundell.

 The Tory MP for Dumfriesshire, Clydesdale & Tweeddale, said: “Not only will this wipe out Border TV, but it will also wipe Dumfries and Galloway and the Borders off the television news map.